podviaznikov/ua.transliteration/README.md

 # transliteration.ua

 JavaScript library for transliteration cyrillic ukrainian words to latin.
-Was implemented totally corresponds to Ukrainian law: http://zakon1.rada.gov.ua/cgi-bin/laws/main.cgi?nreg=55-2010-%EF.
+Was implemented with following Ukrainian law in mind: http://zakon1.rada.gov.ua/cgi-bin/laws/main.cgi?nreg=55-2010-%EF.

 All test cases from the law are implemented.